Best Price Promise

 2. Are there direct trains from Berlin Central Station to Dresden?

-The lowest price for a train ticket from Berlin Central Station to Dresden is £5.49, with the average cost being around £30.03*.
-Ticket prices can change based on booking time, train service, and available discounts.
-Therefore, check the latest prices for the best discounts.
-Enjoy cost-effective and flexible travel choices.
+The cheapest ticket for a train journey from Berlin Central Station to Dresden starts at €25.08, with the average price being around €41.36*.
+Ticket prices fluctuate based on when you book, the type of train service, and any discounts that may be available.
+Hence, check the latest prices to secure the best discounts.
+Enjoy economical and flexible travel choices.

 Onboard services